shernee/04_cmpe258/README.md

 - Section 2 shows saving and loading a model with custom objects
 - Section 3 shows a custom model
 - Setion 4 includes running a custom training loop

+### Assignment 7

+- Part 1 includes a colab on convolution layers and deep pooling
+- Part 2 shows a simple NN, lenet5, transfer learning, image augumentatio and mlp mixer for a few datasets
+- Part 3 shows classification of xray and ctscan files for pneumonia